balqeesqud/Reading-Notes/Class-33.md

     - **Enhanced User Experience:** In applications with a user interface, asynchronous methods can prevent the interface from freezing during resource-intensive operations, providing a smoother and more interactive user experience.

+## Things I want to know more about

+- Relational Data Modeling:
+  1. Understand the concepts of one-to-many and many-to-one relationships in the context of data modeling.
+  2. Explore normalization and de-normalization strategies.

+- DynamoDB and Relationships:
+  1. Explore how DynamoDB supports or models relationships.
+  2. Learn about strategies for handling relationships in NoSQL databases.

+- Optimizing for Performance:
+  1. Understand how to optimize queries and data retrieval for performance.
+  2. Explore techniques such as batching and caching.